Aleksandra2457/Aleksandra2457/README.md

 ### 👩🏻 About Me :

-  - 👩🏻‍💻 I am a student Swift Developer from Russia.
+  - 👩🏻‍💻 I am a student IOS and Flutter Developer from Russia.
   - 🏔 I follow active lifestyle.
   - 💻 I'm fond of devices and mobile development.
   - ✨ In my free time I improve my english and programming skills.